(Last Updated On: 26th April 2021)

-Food Trucks are finally having a moment in Edinburgh.
-And just like their long established cousins the world over, they’ve long moved on from the roadside greasy spoon versions serving lard soaked burgers, chips and Full English.
-Today what you’ll get is niche, superior quality food offerings.
-More and more food trucks are popping up each month in Edinburgh and though I haven’t been able to try them all, here’s the one’s I think are the best so far.
+Food Trucks are, thank goodness, still super poplar in Edinburgh.
+And just like their long established cousins the world over, they’ve long moved on from the roadside greasy spoon versions serving lard soaked burgers, chips and a Full English.
+Today what you’ll get is niche, superior quality food that is the brainchild of the country’s most innovative and enthusiastic young chefs.

 Barnacles and Bones

 In their own words, Barnacles and Bones “bring shellfish & obscure cuts of meat to the plate”.
 Like Ròst Eats, it’s all a bit more sophisticated than your everyday pizza and burgers.
 And there’s absolutely nothing wrong with that.
 On the menu you’ll find choices like slow cooked beef rib with sherry gravy, crab with home made lemon mayo, tarragon salted fried and crab and sweet corn fritters.

 Oh lordy, just writing their name makes me crave one.
 These are hands down the most amazing buttermilk battered chicken burgers you will have wrapped your chops around in a long, long time.
 If a Stuff Edinburgh accolade isn’t good enough for you, The Buffalo Truck was the winner of The Scottish Street Food Awards in 2017, joint winner in 2018 and People’s Choice winner in 2019.
 I mean, just look at that pic.